 - Gain licensure in your state.

 Though the CPA exam is the same for everyone, each state imposes different experience and educational requirements on CPA candidates.
 Be sure to check with your state’s board of accountancy to see if you qualify.

 Certified Cost Accountant

-May 2020 U.S. Bureau of Labor Statistics salary and labor market information for Accountants and Auditors is based on national data, not school-specific information.
+U.S. Bureau of Labor Statistics salary and labor market information for Accountants and Auditors is based on national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed April 2021.
+Data accessed May 2023.